 I love Middle Eastern food, and one dish I miss the most is Mujaddara.
 When I lived in Michigan, we ate Mujaddara at one of our favorite Mediterranean restaurants.
 Since moving, we haven't found a Meditteranean restaurant that makes Mujaddara like our restaurant at home.

 As usual, if I can't find what I want in a restaurant, I make my own.
 So, today, I decided to try making homemade Mujaddara!

 Actually, Mujaddara is a simple dish with complex flavors.
 Basically, it is a combination of cooked lentils and rice with a district seasoning, topped with onions, and I add my Vegan Tzatziki (Greek Yogurt Sauce) for added flavor.

-One of my favorite aspects of this recipe is how inexpensive but filling this Mujaddara recipe is.
-And, my Mujaddara recipe is oil-free, including the onions.
+One of my favorite aspects of this recipe is how inexpensive the filling of this Mujaddara recipe is.
+And, my Mujaddara recipe is oil-free, including the caramelized onions.

 To make Mujaddara without any oil, there are some easy tips to follow without sacrificing flavor.
 Typically, Mujaddara is made with a large quantity of oil for cooking the rice and the onions.

-- Then, add the rice to the dry, hot pan, moving it around with a wooden spoon to get it a little toastie before adding the combination of vegetable broth and water.
+Then, add the rice to the dry, hot pan, moving it around with a wooden spoon to get it a little toastie before adding the water.

 Additionally, caramelizing onions without oil is possible with a few simple steps:

 - Cut the onions in quarters and then into slivers.